 People with heart stents typically work to prevent blood clots by taking blood-thinning medications.
 Although these medicines are essential, they also decrease your body’s ability to clot your blood if you are injured, which is extremely dangerous in the event of a major accident.
 EMTs will need to know that you are on blood thinners immediately so they can pay careful attention to any potential blood loss.

 Having a heart stent may mean you cannot have an MRI.
-Medical ID jewelry lets hospital personnel know that an MRI could cause you far more harm than good, so they need to research your particular stent before proceeding to determine if you may be scanned safely.
+Medical ID jewelry can let hospital personnel know that an MRI could cause you far more harm than good, so they need to research your particular stent before proceeding to determine if you may be scanned safely.